GuenterQuast/picoCosmo_dev/README.md

 The software is tailored to identify short pulses from muon detectors (the scintillator panels of the *CosMO*-experiment by "Netzwerk Teilchenwelt",
-<http://www.teilchenwelt.de>, or the *Kamiokanne*-Experiment with
+<http://www.teilchenwelt.de>, or the *Kamiokanne*-Experiment (a
-photomultiplier readout ( in the examples shown below the pulses were shaped to a length of approx. 150 ns).
+water-cherenkov detector with photomultiplier readout).

-In a first step, the trigger is validated by cross-correlation with a signal template located around the trigger time.
-Coincidences near a validated triggering pulse are searched for in all connected channels.
+Data is read from the PicoScope device via a Buffer Manager, which collects recorded waveforms and distributes them to consumer processes.
+The consumers either provide real-time displays of a sub-set of the data or perform data analysis.

-The third step performs a search for additional pulses after the triggering event, indicating the decay of a stopped muon in or near the detector.
-This simple set-up allows to measure the mean muon lifetime in the muon rest frame (2.2 µs).
+The analysis proceeds in three steps.
+First, the trigger is validated by cross-correlation with a signal template located around the trigger time.
+Next, coincidences near a validated triggering pulse are searched for in all connected channels.
+The optional third step performs a search for additional pulses after the triggering event, indicating the decay of a stopped muon in or near the detector.

-Real-time displays of waveforms and rates are provided.
-In addition, raw waveforms or pictures in `.png`-format of identified double pulses can optionally  be stored for off-line analysis or for an instructive analysis "by Hand" based on the waveform pictures.
+The software provides real-time displays of waveforms, detector signals and rates.
+Optionally, parameters of identified pulses or of double-pulses are written to files in CSV format.
+In addition, raw waveforms or pictures in .png format of identified double pulses can optionally be stored for off-line analysis or for an instructive analysis "by hand" based on the waveform pictures.
+From this information, the mean muon lifetime in the muon rest frame (2.2 µs) can be derived.

 ## Dependence on other packages